 If you want to learn more on Gothic novel or Gothic Fiction you can watch the following videos that are very useful and perfectly explain the essence of this literature branch.

 [* The last video has 15 parts.
-All of them are really interesting, useful and essential in order to learn about the Gothic novel or Gothic fiction.]
+All of them are really interesting,

 The Byronic Hero was created in the 19th century by the English poet Lord Byron.
 Romanticism was a literary movement very present at the time.
 One of the literary figures that already existed was the Romantic hero.
 However, Byron was not very happy with it and its charactersitics that he decided to create a new Romantic hero: the Byronic Hero.
+Here I attach a couple of links that explain the features and characteristics of both the Romantic and the Byronic Hero.
+They are very useful so if you want to know more about the heroes of this time, take a look at these websites: (1) Romantic Hero (2) Byronic Hero

 It is undeniable the 'evolution' Byron stated for the Romantic Hero.
 It goes from being the good and the humble to being the rude and the cynical.
 However; both of them are moved by love and at the end will do something good or acceptable.